redromnon/HeroicBashLauncher/README.md

 - Restart Steam after adding the launch scripts if the games don't launch.

-- Make sure that the shorcuts.vdf file is present in `/.steam/steam/userdata/<Your-Steam-ID>/config/` (Multiple account support coming soon)

-- Consider deleting any special characters from any game-related folder names (like Wine Prefix).
+- Consider deleting any special characters from any game-related folder names (like Wine Prefix) or even your Epic/GOG Account's username.

 - Disable the Proton compatibility layer for the newly added launch script.
 You're not trying to run a game but a script.